-The management measure that has been specified for Angiostrongylus spp. and for Crenosoma vulpis (Sections 5.1 and 5.3, respectively) is to require that snails are imported into an approved arrangement site, where they can be reared in isolation from other snails and any other host species.
+Importation of adult snails: the management measure that has been specified for Angiostrongylus spp. and for Crenosoma vulpis (Sections 5.1 and 5.3, respectively) is to require that adult snails are imported into an Approved Arrangement site, where they can be reared in isolation from other snails and any other host species.
 This measure can be extended to manage vectored diseases and pests.
 Isolation would break the life cycle of plant pathogens.
-The next generation of C. aspersum would then be considered free of any key vectored diseases and pests and will be eligible for release from the approved arrangement site.
+The next generation of C. aspersum would then be considered free of any key vectored diseases and pests and will be eligible for release from the Approved Arrangement site.